Guests at Winter Residency 2025 / 2026

 08.12 - 21.12

 Silvia Amancei and Bogdan Armanu (b.
-1991, Iași/Timișoara, Romania) are an artist couple who have collaborated since 2012 and now live and work in Sandnes, Rogaland.
-Their artistic practice transcends multiple forms and formats, in search of meanings and methods to contextualize their existence within a broad political and cultural spectrum.
+1991, Iași/Timișoara, Romania) are an artist couple collaborating since 2012 and currently living and working in Sandnes, Rogaland.
+Their artistic practice transgresses multiple forms and formats, searching for meanings and methods to contextualize their existence within a broad political and cultural spectrum.

-"In connection with our residency on Velferden "We look forward to using the time and peace offered to further develop our ongoing research and video practice, while also being open to experimentation and interaction with the local environment and the stories of the place."
+“With the occasion of our residency stay at Velferden, we are looking forward to making use of the offered time and solitude, developing our ongoing research and video practice, while being open for experimentation and interaction with the local environment and histories.”

 Kiarash Dadgar and Sara Oveissi